-A therapist is objective and unbiased in their approach to the mental health challenges encountered by individuals.
-The therapist is empathetic and supportive.
-One of the main roles of the therapist is to provide education for the client, information about the origin and development of particular forms of mental health issues.
-In addition to education, the therapist offers insight to the client, providing the client with new ways of thinking and defining the problems in terms of copying skills, ameliorate, and extinguish their undesirable effects altogether through the use of a number of treatment therapies and strategies.
+A psychologist is objective and unbiased in their approach to the mental health challenges encountered by individuals.
+The psychologist is empathetic and supportive.
+One of the main roles of the psychologist is to provide education for the client, information about the origin and development of particular forms of mental health issues.
+In addition to education, the psychologist offers insight to the client, providing the client with new ways of thinking and defining the problems in terms of copying skills, ameliorate, and extinguish their undesirable effects altogether through the use of a number of treatment treatments and strategies.

-Through the process of therapy, or psychotherapy, the therapist provides a variety of modalities focused in several ways on the assessment and identification of the specific problems the client is facing, assessing their effects, determining their origins, and the identification of coping mechanisms and other techniques for diminishing the adverse effect of the problem.
+Through the process of treatment, or psychotherapy, the psychologist provides a variety of modalities focused in several ways on the assessment and identification of the specific problems the client is facing, assessing their effects, determining their origins, and the identification of coping mechanisms and other techniques for diminishing the adverse effect of the problem.

 - Listening to clients

 - Identifying experiences in the client’s past which have contributed to current mental health problems

 - Providing empathetic comfort to clients

 - Providing clients with unbiased, objective input related to problems

 - Objectively identifying the symptoms of mental health problems and disorders

 - The diagnosis of mental health problems and disorders.